Sterc/SimpleSearchOld/README.md

 Upgrading to 2.0.0 from 1.* is highly recommended, but it does introduce some risks.

 Important changes from 1.* to 2.0.0:
 - The namespace has been changed from `sisea` to `simplesearch`.
-If your using custom system settings then please migrate them.
+If you're using custom System Settings, then please migrate them.
-- The ElasticSearch and SOLR drivers have been removed.
+- The ElasticSearch and SOLR drivers have been removed, because they were in need of improvements.
+Future drivers should be seperate addons.
+Feel free to ask us for help here.

 ## Bugs and feature requests
-We greatly value your feedback, feature requests and bug reports.
+We value your feedback, feature requests and bug reports.
 Please issue them on [Github](https://github.com/Sterc/SimpleSearch/issues/new).